BoPann/my-cyber-logbook/soc-level1/atks/reconnasissance.md

 	- social engineering
 	- port scanning
 	- probbing
+	- `when someone is actively scanning the network, the defender should be alerted.
 2. **Passive** - indirective contact
 	- whois lookup
 	- social media scraping
 	- reviewing breach data.
+	- `There is not much the defenders can do about this, as the informaiton is public available.

 ## Email (for phishing... )